 One research study found that couples who stuck it out during the difficult years in their marriage ended up happier.
 Results reveal that 68 percent of couples who were initially unhappy after the birth of their first child reported being anywhere from “happy” to “extremely happy” 10 years later.
 Another study chaired by sociologist Linda Waite found that married adults who reported being in an unhappy marriage and yet endured were much happier five years later.

 What did these couples in the Waite study do to turn things around?
 According to the study, the researchers identified three important components: marital endurance (circumstances that naturally change); marital work (where spouses actively tried to fix their problems); and personal change (where spouses tried to improve their own happiness, regardless of what state their marriage was in).

 We take our spouses to have and to hold in good times and bad, and boy, sometimes those bad times can be terrible.
 But we do have hope — through time, through effort, through better communication and, especially, through Christ.
-And through Him, you and your spouse can find the good times again.
+And through Him, you and your spouse can grow from a broken relationship to find the good times again.